pm1906/Sudoku-Project/DesignDoc.md

 Fourth, I ran the program multiple times to ensure the board prints correctly with the dividers in the right places.

-The tests passed so it was a valid sudoku.
+The tests passed so it was a valid Sudoku.

 Challenges and Solutions

-One challenge I faced was making sure the row-shifting pattern actually created a valid Sudoku board.
-I wasn't sure why shifting by 3 worked.
-I tried shifting by other numbers like 1 or 2, but those created duplicate numbers in the same column or box.
+One challenge I faced was making sure the backtracking algorithm actually completed the board.
+At first, my solve method was not correctly moving to the next cell after placing a number.

-To solve this, I tested different shift values on paper.
-I discovered that shifting by 3 works because the board is 9x9 and each box is 3x3.
-A shift of 3 moves numbers into a new box entirely, so each box ends up with one of each number.
-I also learned that shifting by 6 works for the same reason.
-I chose 3 because it was simple and easy to understand.
-This taught me how the math behind Sudoku patterns actually works.
+To solve this, I added conditions to skip cells that already have numbers and to move to the next row when reaching the end of a column.
+I also made sure to return true only when row reaches 9, indicating all rows are filled.
+After fixing these issues, the algorithm successfully generated a complete valid Sudoku board.

 Source Code: